About the NAPHL

-Celebrating its 11th anniversary season in 2019-20, the North American Prospects Hockey League (NAPHL) is made up of three Divisions: Tier I, Showcase (Tier II), and Prep (High School).
+Celebrating its 12th season in 2020-21, the North American Prospects Hockey League (NAPHL) is made up of three Divisions: Tier I, Showcase (Tier II), and Prep (High School).

 The NAPHL has established itself as one of the premier grounds for development and exposure.
 The success of teams on the National stage, as well as, the success of NAPHL players at the next levels of hockey, is further proof that the NAPHL is redefining exposure and has elevated itself to one of the premier training grounds for development and opportunity.

 The NAPHL is operated by the NAHL's experienced staff and provides an organized and competitive experience guaranteed to benefit all of the participating student-athletes.

 The NAPHL is comprised of regular-season events leading up to its Championship Tournament in which the top teams at each level compete for a league championship.